 The Professional Staff Congress (PSC) is the union that represents more than 25,000 faculty and staff at the City University of New York (CUNY) and the CUNY Research Foundation.
-It is dedicated to advancing the professional lives of its members, enhancing their terms and conditions of employment, and maintaining the strength of the nation's largest urban public university.
-Information about the PSC is available at: www.http://psc-cuny.org/
+It is dedicated to advancing the professional lives of its members, enhancing their terms and conditions of employment, and maintaining the strength of the university.
+Information about the PSC is available at: http://psc-cuny.org/